NSMBW-Community/NSMBW-Updated/readme.md

 * Voice actress Caety Sagoian's name, misspelled as "Catey Sagoian" in the credits in some game versions, is now spelled correctly in all versions.
 * The "SOUND EFFECTS" header in the credits is no longer typoed as "SOUND EFFECT" in the Chinese version.
 * Lightmaps are now properly texture-filtered when playing in HD on Dolphin.
-* The Bowser's Castle boss room door is now considered a "wide" door for the purposes of determining how close to the center Mario needs to be in order to not have to walk towards the center when entering it.
+* The Bowser's Castle boss room door is now considered a "wide" door for the purposes of fine-tuning player walking animations.

 ## Todo